Skip to main content

 • gameplay

-• “Fun and addictive little game, the random tile mechanic adds a lot to the strategy and has good replay value for a tower defense.”
+• “The gameplay is fun and addictive; the random tile mechanic adds a lot to the strategy and gives the tower defense genre good replay value.”

-• “Favorite mechanic is all the different synergies that apply to the units; this, along with the build-as-you-play map, makes the player more considerate about where units and tiles are placed.”
+• “Favorite mechanic is all the different synergies that apply to the units; combined with the build-as-you-play map, it encourages careful consideration of unit and tile placement.”

-• “If you want a quality tower defense, Siege Breakers is better in all aspects.
-If you like seeing numbers go up on the same gameplay loop indefinitely, or just want to grind a few hours before hitting the paywall, then this game is fun before you learn everything is the same for the entire game.”
+• “If you want a quality tower defense, Siege Breakers is better in all aspects, but if you like seeing numbers go up on the same gameplay loop indefinitely, or just want to grind a few hours before hitting the pay wall, then this game is fun before you learn everything is the same for the entire game.”

-• “Gameplay is like that: grind, grind, grind - you can't win the game because there is a forced metaprogression system.”
+• “Gameplay is like that: grind, grind, grind - you can't win because there is a forced metaprogression system.”

 • monetization